selfhosters/selfhosters.net/docs/docker/plex/cloudflare.md

 But by using Cloudflare as a middle man, both your server and the clients will (in most cases) have a great connection to Cloudflare.

-This will speed up the start times and scrolling of your streams.
+This will speed up the start times and scrolling of your streams and the general stability of the connection.

 ### Reverse proxy